joaoluna-dev/Transcrypter/README_en.md

 ```bash
 python main.py
 ```
+* The folders will be created automatically.
+Put the correspondent file in the directory

-*Follow the interactive menu to select the type of file you want to process.
-The output will be saved in the `/transcriptions` and `/resumes` folders.*
+* Follow the interactive menu to select the type of file you want to process.
+The output will be saved in the `/transcriptions` and `/resumes` folders.

 ## ⬇️ Installation